Best women’s merino underwear for tramping

 So what’s the best brand to choose??

-My personal preference would be the Macpac briefs (especially when they’re on sale), closely followed by either of the two Mons Royale styles I tried.
+My personal preference would be the Macpac briefs (especially when they’re on sale), closely followed by either of the two Mons Royale styles I tried, or Alchemy Equipment briefs.
 If you prefer Icebreaker, definitely check out OnceIt for a much cheaper sale price.

 If you have a strong preference for a particular merino underwear, comment below to let me (and others) know which one and why!
 I’d be interested to hear if there are any winners I missed.